fly-apps/nodejs-planetscale-read-replicas/docs/GUIDE.md

 If you have used Fly's Postgres, you may recall this kind of thing is handled for you automatically.
 Simply use `your-pg-app.internal` and their DNS magic will make sure the closest database vm handles that request.

-Planetscale does not have a similar universal hostname.
-We have to select the one to connect to at run-time.
+Planetscale does not yet have a similar universal hostname.
+So we have to select the one to connect to at run-time.

 You _could_ ask for lots of environment variables.
 A `DATABASE_URL_LHR`, a `DATABASE_URL_IAD` ... and so on.
 One per region.
 That approach may work better for you if you only have a few regions.
 You would then simply look up the appropriate connection string based on the value of the `FLY_REGION` [environment variable](https://fly.io/docs/reference/runtime-environment/#environment-variables).